-The PAPI is usually located on the left-hand side of the runway and at right angles to the runway center line.
-At some airports PAPIs are installed on either side of the runway but this is beyond ICAO requirements.
+The PAPI lighting solution is usually located on the left-hand side of the runway and at right angles to the runway center line.
+At some airports PAPI lights are installed on either side of the runway but this is beyond ICAO requirements.
 The light characteristics of all light units are identical.

-Each PAPI consists of a light sources, red filters and lenses.
+Each PAPI light consists of a light source, red filter and lense.
 A high-intensity beam is emitted from each unit.
 The lower part of the beam is red in colour, while the upper part is white.
 To create the PAPI guidance beams, the colour transition boundaries of the four units are fixed at different angles.
 Depending on the approach position and angle of the aircraft, the lights will appear either red or white to the pilot.
 The pilot will be on the correct glide slope, usually 3 degrees, when there are an identical number of red and white lights.

-Simple approach lighting systems consists of a row of luminaires on the extended runway centreline with a crossbar of 10 luminaires recommends that the colour of the lights shall be such that they are distinguishable from other aeronautical ground lights and from any extraneous lighting in the vicinity of the system.
-Where Low Intensity (LI), simple approach lighting systems are installed, they are required to have luminaires displaying Red light.
-(ZA450)
+Simple airport approach lighting systems consist of a row of luminaires on the extended runway centre line with a crossbar of 10 luminaires recommends that the colour of the lights shall be such that they are distinguishable from other aeronautical ground lights and from any extraneous lighting in the vicinity of the system.
+Where Low Intensity (LI), simple approach lighting systems are installed, they are required to have luminaires displaying Red light (ZA450).

 Supplementary Approach Lighting is only installed for CAT II or CAT III operations and has been previously referred to as SHINGALS (Supplementary High Intensity Narrow Gauge Approach Lighting System).
 It is the same spacing as used on Touchdown lighting, TDZ, and the aiming point surface markings.
 The fixtures used for Supplementary Approach applications are the same as those used for the High Intensity Approach System, but Red filters are fitted to luminaires for side row barrettes.